 Various topics in fashion marketing and management.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

 FMM 3990 INTERNSHIP (3 credits)

 The internship (a minimum of 150 hours) is designed to provide the student with supervised on-the-job training.
 A contract between the University, student, and employer provides the groundwork.
 Objectives, evaluations, written log, and a study of the organization are designed to provide a realistic learning experience.